Why Connecting With Your Email List Can Be A Game-Changer For Your Handmade Business

 “Sorry I’ve totally dropped the ball about emailing you when you signed up for my newsletter.
 I’ve been (insert reason like had a baby, busy with family, lost my job, had a lot going on personally, etc.) but I’m back and I want to share with you what’s going on with me and my work!”

-So what do you once you get the “Hey, remember me??” email out of the way?
+What do you say once you get the “Hey, remember me??” email out of the way?

 Now you can start engaging and connecting with them.